Fairfield University: Lacrosse

 The men's lacrosse team currently competes in the Colonial Athletic Association (CAA).
 The team has previously competed in the MAAC, GWLL, and ECAC.
 Since 1996, the team has won 8 Conference Regular Season Titles and 2 Conference Tournament Titles.
 The team has been ranked nationally over the years, and earned berths to the 2003 and 2005 NCAA Men's Lacrosse Championship tournaments.
 14 players have received All-American honors over the years, and 12 players have gone on to play professionally in Major League Lacrosse (MLL).

 The team plays their home games at the lacrosse-only Rafferty Stadium and are currently coached by Andrew Baxter, who succeeded Andrew Copelan in 2019.

 On April 21, 2013, men's lacrosse set the school record for the defeat of the highest ranked opponent in any sport, when the Stags upset the Denver Pioneers 9–8, who were then ranked no. 1 in the United States.
 The previous record was set on March 13, 2010, when the Stags upset the then no. 3 nationally ranked (and eventual 2010 NCAA tournament runner-up) Notre Dame Fighting Irish 10–8 while competing in the inaugural 'Beating Cancer With A Stick Classic' at The Kinkaid School in Houston, Texas.

 The women's lacrosse team has won 12 MAAC Regular Season Titles in the last decade and earned a berth to the 2009, 2015, 2018, 2021, and 2022 NCAA Women's Lacrosse Championship.

 Soccer

 The Fairfield Stags men's soccer team won the 2005, 2006 and 2011 MAAC Regular Season Championship as well as the 1999, 2006, 2008 and 2011 MAAC Tournament Championship.
 In 2012 Fairfield goalkeeper, Michael O'Keeffe, was called up to play with the New Zealand National Team's Olympic squad.
 In summer 2021 Matt Turner (soccer) was called up to the US Men's National Team and won the Gold Cup Golden Glove award for best Goalkeeper of the tournament.

 The women's soccer team has advanced to the NCAA Women's Soccer Championship five times and has won the MAAC Championship seven times since 1993.

-Volleyball

-The Fairfield Women's Volleyball team have won the 1998, 1999, 2000, 2002, 2004, 2005, 2006, 2007, 2008, 2009, 2012, 2013, 2015, 2016, 2017, 2019, 2021 MAAC Regular Season Championships.
-The Stags have also won the 1997, 1998, 1999, 2000, 2001, 2012, 2013, 2015, 2016, 2017, 2019 MAAC Tournament Championships.
-Head Coach Todd Kress has coached for 11 seasons with an overall record of .694 and 234 Wins.
-The team has an overall record of 649-469 (.581) and overall MAAC Record of 314-71 (.816).